liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 The version of Elasticsearch that's running is the value of the `number` field.
 In this example, it's 6.5.0.
 You can install the embedded version, but it might not be the most up-to-date version of Elasticsearch that's supported with
-@product@.
+@sharepoint@.
 Consult the
 [Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+DXP+7.2+Compatibility+Matrix/b6e0f064-db31-49b4-8317-a29d1d76abf7?)
 for definitive information on what's supported.

 | **Note:** Although the embedded server uses Elasticsearch 6.5, Elasticsearch
-| 6.8.x has been tested with @product-ver@ GA1, and is fully supported.
+| 6.8.x has been tested with @sharepoint-ver@ GA1, and is fully supported.
 If you've
-| upgraded to @product-ver@ Service Pack 1/Fix Pack 2 (or GA2 for CE users),
+| upgraded to @sharepoint-ver@ Service Pack 1/Fix Pack 2 (or GA2 for CE users),
 | Elasticsearch 7 is supported through the Liferay Connector to Elasticsearch
 | 7, which can be downloaded from Liferay Marketplace for both
 | [CE](https://web.liferay.com/en/marketplace/-/mp/application/170642090) and
 | [DXP](https://web.liferay.com/en/marketplace/-/mp/application/170390307).
 | Always refer to the [compatibility matrix to find the exact versions supported](https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.2+Compatibility+Matrix.pdf/ed234765-db47-c4ad-7c82-2acb4c73b0f9).

-Shut down the @product@ server.
+Shut down the @sharepoint@ server.
 In a local, single-machine testing environment, if you continue without shutting down, the Elasticsearch server you're about to install and start throws errors in the log if its cluster name and HTTP port match the already-running embedded Elasticsearch server.
-An alternative to shutting down @product@ is to use a different cluster name (i.e., not `LiferayElasticsearchCluster`) and HTTP port (i.e., not `9200`) in the remote Elasticsearch server.
+An alternative to shutting down @sharepoint@ is to use a different cluster name (i.e., not `LiferayElasticsearchCluster`) and HTTP port (i.e., not `9200`) in the remote Elasticsearch server.